microsoft/X-Mem/README.md

 HARDWARE:

-- Intel x86-64 CPU with optional support for AVX extensions.
+- Intel x86 or x86-64 CPU with optional support for AVX extensions.
 AMD CPUs should also work although this has not been tested.
-- COMING SOON: Intel 32-bit x86 CPU
-- COMING SOON: ARMv7 CPUs
+- COMING SOON: ARM CPUs

 WINDOWS: